apollographql/apollo-server/docs/source/features/data-sources.md

 All of the HTTP helper functions (`get`, `put`, `post`, `patch`, and `delete`) accept a third `options` parameter, which can be used to set things like headers and referrers.
 For more info on the options available, see MDN's [fetch docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters).

+### Example API

-Data sources also allow you to intercept fetches to set headers or make other changes to the outgoing request.
+Data sources allow you to intercept fetches to set headers or make other changes to the outgoing request.
 This is most often used for authorization.
 Data sources also get access to the GraphQL execution context, which is a great place to store a user token or other information you need to have available.

 ```js
 class PersonalizationAPI extends RESTDataSource {